tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 That does not make it a transactional database.

+For a deeper comparison of DuckDB, Spark, Dask, Trino, MPI, Slurm, and Kubernetes, see [A Practical Guide to Distributed Data Processing](/2026/07/01/practical-guide-distributed-data-processing.html)

 ---

+## 3. Pipelines: ingestion, transformation, and orchestration

-## Ingestion, transformation, and serving
+#### Ingestion, transformation, and serving

 A data pipeline usually contains at least three broad activities.